 If you need help with the K-1 fiancé visa, you will find this article useful.
-It covers the entire process from filing with the United States Citizenship and Immigration Services to your fiancé receiving the K-1 fiancé visa.
+It covers the entire process.
+Starting with filing an application with the United States Citizenship and Immigration Services (USCIS), and continuing to your fiancé receiving the K-1 fiancé visa.
 Are you in Montana, North Dakota or Wyoming?
 If so, we can help you with the K-1 fiancé visa process.
 Keep reading if you want more information.
 If you know you need help now, contact us.

 K-1 Fiancé Visa Introduction

 K-1 fiancé visas are little unusual from an immigration perspective in that they are nonimmigrant visas.
 But, they lead to your fiancé immigrating to the United States.
 So in some ways they act like immigrant visas and US consulates that process them treat them as such.